What does it cost?

 - Contact your local CyberLynx office to schedule tutoring.

-Private tutoring is available to students who wish to have tutoring in the home, more convenient times, or tutoring closer to home.
+Private tutoring is available to students who wish to have tutoring at home, at more convenient times, or to address more on-going needs.

 - Student allotment can be used for private tutoring.